JadeMin/aterbot/README.md

 ## Important Notice 📢
 Impossible to maintain the project at least this year.
-But you can use AterBot as usual.[^*]
+But you can use AterBot as usual.[^1]
 I'm kinda busy with my personal studies.

-[^*]: Getting unmaintain means I can't guarantee AterBot works on the future Aternos updates, not means your bot gonna stopped to working right now.
+[^1]: Getting unmaintain means I can't guarantee AterBot works on the future Aternos updates, not means your bot gonna stopped to working right now.